Response to Sexual Assault and Harassment

 Counseling is a very important step in helping someone who has been sexually assaulted regain control of his/her life.
 Sexual assault is an extremely traumatic experience that needs professional attention.
 The University urges students involved in a sexual assault to meet with a counselor.
 Among other things, counselors can help victims decide what further steps may be taken following an assault.

-The best resources are the Center for Women and Families and the Spalding Counseling and Psychologial Services Center.
+The best resources are the Center for Women and Families and the Spalding Counseling and Psychological Services Center.

 Note to Friends, Faculty, and Staff If someone who has been sexually assaulted comes to you, encourage the person to report the incident, seek medical attention, and pursue counseling.
 If the victim will not report the offense, anyone with knowledge of the assault may inform the Dean of Students and/or the University Counseling Center that a sexual assault has occurred.

 In compliance with the Campus Security Act and the Higher Education Amendments of 1998, Spalding University annually publishes statistics on campus crimes, including reported sex offenses.
-These statistics are located in the Student Handbook.
+These statistics are located on the Student Consumer Information page.

 To foster awareness of sex offenses, unhealthy relationships, and victims’ options, and to promote responsible behavior, Spalding University offers educational sessions through Student Development & Campus Life comprised of representative from the following areas: Campus Safety, Residence Life, Counseling Services and the Dean of Students Office.
 These programs are offered to Spalding University students, faculty, and staff on an ongoing basis.
 Additional programs are offered specifically to residential students.